Pushkar3101-git/Face_Recognition_Based_Security_and_Attendance_System/README.md

 recognition.
 It provides a seamless and efficient way to mark attendance, ensuring accuracy and eliminating the possibility of proxy attendance, all while offering enhanced security features for restricted access areas.

+Generate and use your own serviceAccountKey.json from firebase . add it to resources folder.